LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/MavenAIPoweredRoutingTutorial.md

     d.
 Then select attribute and custom.regularCustomerList from the drop down

     e.
-In the Actions block in the first drop-down select Transfer to a skill, and then select the Regular Support skill from the drop down (Skills must be created in LiveEngage prior to this step)
+In the Actions block in the first drop-down select Transfer to a skill, and then select the Regular Support skill from the drop down (Skills must be created in Conversational Cloud prior to this step)

     f.
 Click Save to save the policy